The district of Smithfield, London, England

 A hop, skip and a jump around a corner of the City of London

-If I were to mention “Smithfield” many people would automatically associate it to the iconic meat market, that is still in existence in London.
-And you’d be correct as there has been a livestock market on the same site since the 12th-century.
+If I were to mention “Smithfield”, many people would automatically associate it with the iconic meat market that is still in existence in the heart of London.
+And you’d be correct, as there has been a livestock market on the same site since the 12th century.

 Back in the day, it was also used for jousting tournaments.